Unlike other European cuisines, few people are aware of what traditional Czech food looks like.

 I first tried Svíčková na smetaně in an old Bohemian castle (yes, you can be jealous!) and when I first saw the plate coming over to me, I was a little nervous.

-Little did I know that svíčková na smetaně is known as one of the best Czech dishes out there, and with a preparation time of over 3 hours, it is usually only prepared for special occasions – we were honoured!
+It might sound like a strange combination, but svíčková na smetaně is known as one of the best Czech dishes out there, and with a preparation time of over 3 hours, it is usually only prepared for special occasions.

-Of course, I polished off the lot, but I’ve got to be honest – it wasn’t for me.
-With that said, svíčková na smetaně is one of the most famous foods from Prague, and so you should definitely give it a try.
+With that said, svíčková na smetaně is one of the most famous Czech foods foods there is, and so you should definitely try it for yourself and see how you feel!

 Although not exclusively a traditional Czech food, tatarák, or beef tartare is a big part of Czech cuisine, and you’ll almost definitely come across it on restaurant menus.